sqlxpert/z-container-api-kafka-aws-terraform/README.md

     </details>

- 8. If you wish to enable Kafka, set `enable_kafka = true` in Terraform, then run `terraform apply` again.
+ 8. If you wish to enable Kafka, set `enable_kafka = true`&nbsp; then run
+    `terraform apply`&nbsp;.
 AWS MSK is expensive, so enable Kafka only after confirming that the rest of the system is working for you.

     - For additional cost savings while you are experimenting, you can set `create_vpc_endpoints_and_load_balancer = false` until you have